Drexel visits UNC Wilmington after Hodge’s 24-point game - WTOP News

 Wilmington, North Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: UNC Wilmington faces Drexel after Nolan Hodge scored 24 points in UNC Wilmington’s 87-78 victory over the North Carolina A&T Aggies.
+BOTTOM LINE: UNC Wilmington hosts Drexel after Nolan Hodge scored 24 points in UNC Wilmington’s 87-78 win over the North Carolina A&T Aggies.

-The Seahawks are 8-1 on their home court.
-UNC Wilmington is the CAA leader with 12.8 offensive rebounds per game led by Patrick Wessler averaging 3.6.
+The Seahawks are 8-1 in home games.
+UNC Wilmington averages 80.9 points and has outscored opponents by 14.1 points per game.

-The Dragons are 0-1 in CAA play.
-Drexel ranks sixth in the CAA shooting 34.8% from 3-point range.
+The Dragons are 0-1 in conference play.
+Drexel averages 12.3 turnovers per game and is 3-4 when committing fewer turnovers than opponents.

-UNC Wilmington is shooting 45.7% from the field this season, 1.3 percentage points higher than the 44.4% Drexel allows to opponents.
-Drexel averages 71.1 points per game, 4.3 more than the 66.8 UNC Wilmington allows.
+UNC Wilmington averages 7.9 made 3-pointers per game, 2.0 more made shots than the 5.9 per game Drexel gives up.
+Drexel averages 8.5 made 3-pointers per game this season, 0.5 more makes per game than UNC Wilmington gives up.

-The Seahawks and Dragons face off Wednesday for the first time in CAA play this season.
+The Seahawks and Dragons meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Hodge is averaging 16.4 points for the Seahawks.
-Madison Durr is averaging 11.8 points over the last 10 games.
+TOP PERFORMERS: Hodge is shooting 47.0% and averaging 16.4 points for the Seahawks.
+Christian May is averaging 1.9 made 3-pointers over the last 10 games.

-Shane Blakeney averages 2.1 made 3-pointers per game for the Dragons, scoring 12.9 points while shooting 35.8% from beyond the arc.
-Kevon Vanderhorst is averaging 11 points over the last 10 games.
+Shane Blakeney is averaging 12.9 points and 1.6 steals for the Dragons.
+Eli Beard is averaging 1.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Seahawks: 9-1, averaging 79.2 points, 37.7 rebounds, 13.5 assists, 5.3 steals and 1.8 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 65.2 points per game.